Liongrass/21UP/README.md

 Currently being implemented:
 - Using partial refresh, the machine should show a quick notice when before an invoice is being fetched
-- Remove the start/current time logic
 - Make sure the "show display" setting actually works
-- Get an inventory list at startup and everytime an item is dispensed
+- Get an inventory list at startup and every time an item is dispensed

 To be implemented:
 - Keep listening for the button even when an invoice is currently pending.